xhalleyy/weatherSprint/README.md

 Halley Pham
 Weather Sprint
 12/8/2023

+Description: Browser is viewable for 1920x1080, or else the background/ images will not be filled to view height

 Peer Review by: Bria Harrold
 Peer Review: Flawless!!
 I love love the light and dark mode feature!
 You really did a good job I can tell you worked very hard to get everything working.
 Great job!